Israel's Redhill Biopharma signs manufacturing deal for potential COVID-19 treatment

-(Reuters) - Redhill Biopharma Ltd REDIF.PK has signed a manufacturing deal with two companies in Europe and Canada to ramp up production of its coronavirus treatment candidate, the Israeli drugmaker said on Thursday.
+(Reuters) - Redhill Biopharma Ltd has signed a manufacturing deal with two companies in Europe and Canada to ramp up production of its coronavirus treatment candidate, the Israeli drugmaker said on Tuesday.

 The company said it was expanding manufacturing capabilities for opaganib, its experimental cancer drug for which it intends to apply for emergency use in COVID-19 patients, to meet likely demand after it is approved for such use.